SURF QUALITY KEY(for daily summary to the right, not map above)

-N wind 10 to 15 knots with gusts to 20 knots.
-Waves 2 to 3 feet, mainly for the southern end of the lake.
+SSW wind 5 to 15 knots.
+Waves 1 to 2 feet, mainly for the north end of the lake.

-N wind 10 to 20 knots with gusts to 25 knots.
-Waves 2 to 4 feet, mainly for the southern end of the lake.
+SW wind 10 to 20 knots.
+Waves 2 to 4 feet, mainly for the north end of the lake.

 GREAT LAKES SURF FORECASTING